 Leo Biocchi, Director of Christian Education

 Leo lives in Worcester, MA and in addition to serving as FCC’s Director of Christian Education, he is a strong advocate for domestic violence victims, with a particular focus on children who have experienced severe trauma and sexual abuse growing up.
-He will be beginning a role as a Court Appointed Special Advocate at the beginning of 2018.
+He serves on behalf of these children in his role as a Guardian ad Litem, appointed by the court system.
 Leo loves the Netflix show Stranger Things, yearns to travel more often and is really a kid at heart.
 He believes kids today need a champion in their lives – God – more than ever before and he works to ultimately strengthen a kids confidence in themeslves and love what makes them different.

 Ellen Jones, Office Administrator